 Fund Sponsor & Index

-Managed by Charles Schwab, FNDB has amassed assets over $285.06 M, making it one of the average sized ETFs in the Style Box - All Cap Value.
-This particular fund seeks to match the performance of the Russell RAFI US Index before fees and expenses.
+The fund is managed by Charles Schwab, and has been able to amass over $293.40 M, which makes it one of the average sized ETFs in the Style Box - All Cap Value.
+Before fees and expenses, FNDB seeks to match the performance of the Russell RAFI US Index.

 The Russell RAFI US Index measures the performance of the constituent companies by fundamental overall company scores.